Frequently Asked Questions

 New plantations require continuous management in their first five-to-ten years, including regular monitoring, mulching, weeding, and possibly watering (if periods of intense drought occur).
 The management plan for each site will be discussed and agreed with the landowner.

 Who does the management will vary depending on the size of the woodland.
-In most cases, we will expect the landowner to undertake all management and report back to Limington in Leaf, with the exception of mulching - which should occur immediately after the trees are planted.
+In most cases, we will expect the landowner to undertake all management and report back to Limington in Leaf, although we encourage and can help arrange community involvement.
 For larger sites, management will likely be a community effort.

 What does planting trees achieve?